 How do I submit an abstract?

-All abstracts must be submitted online here
+All abstracts must be submitted via our abstract portal.
+Click here to submit your abstract.

 How long should my abstract be?